 Heron Island is a highly sought-after destination, so it’s recommended to book your stay well in advance.
 To avoid any frustration, make your reservations* as soon as possible.

-When is the best season to visit Heron Island?
+When is the best season to visit Heron Island (Great Barrier Reef)?

-We went there at the end of January and it seemed perfect.
-Although there could be storms at that period, it’s worth taking the risk.
-It’s the period when the turtles hatching and the hatchlings overlap.
-Turtles come on Heron Island to lay eggs between November and January, and the eggs hatch two months later, from January to March.
+We always go there early in the year, and it has always been amazing.
+Although there could be storms at this time of the year, it’s worth the risk because this is when the turtles are hatching and the hatchlings overlap.
+Turtles come to Heron Island to lay their eggs between November and February, and the eggs hatch two months later, from January to April.